sunbelbd/Open-Information-eXpression/docs/OIAGuidelines.md

 ## Identify relationships between nodes

+### Events

+Eventive facts are facts about entities’actions or status, which is generally expressed by the *subj*, *obj* and *\*comp* dependencies.
+In OIA, the *pred.arg.1* always points to the subject of the event, and *pred.arg.2* to *pred.arg.N* refer to the (multiple) objects.
+Events themselves can be arguments of predicates as well.

 ### Modifications

 #### Adjective/Adverbial Modification
 Simple modifiers for nouns, verbs, and prepositions are directly merged into the corresponding phrase.
 For those who are either complex or not adjacent to the headword,